apache/cordova-discuss/proposals/plugin-verion-fetching.md

 ##### [2] Logic for determining if a plugin version's constraint mapping is satisfied
 ```
-First, add all applicable upper range constraints to this plugin version's constraint mapping (see <plugin-version> allowed values above)
+First, AND together all applicable upper range constraints for this plugin version's constraint mapping (see [3])

 If Cordova version is constrained and installed version does not satisfy semver constraint:
     return NotSatisfied